Skip to main content

 French/English virtual language exchange

-Find out more about the virtual language exchange between the University of Bath and the ENS de Lyon.
+Find out more about the new French/English virtual language exchange for the University of Bath students.

-The University of Bath and the ENS de Lyon are pleased to offer a language exchange between our two institutions.
+The University of Bath is pleased to offer a new language exchange for students of French.

 About virtual language exchanges